malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 EM:
 * sensory space <-> latent space (representational space)
 * example: trying to identify whether the animal in front of you is a dog or cat, in a dark alleyway.
-* expectation: estimate state in latent space, may produce a confused result (partly dog and partly cat) and may or may not correlate very well with the original sense (eg: may identify more strongly as a cat, when actually it's a dog)
 * maximisation: "generate" back from latent space into sensory space, to update the priors.
 Another way of looking at this stage is to consider it as identifying the errors caused by the original estimate.
 The difference between the original sensory data and the generated version can be used to amplify the signal strength of the early-stage neurons that produced low error and reduce the signal strength of the neurons that produced high error (citation: ART).
 In this way the cohesiveness of the prediction (E step) is improved, by using knowledge of what such a predicted thing should look like (M step).

 - Expectation Maximisation (EM) algorithm (Dempster, Laird, and Rubin, 1977)